Sphereon-Opensource/SSI-SDK/packages/wellknown-did-verifier/README.md

 ---

-A `Sphereon SSI-SDK` plugin to verify relationships between the controller of an origin and a DID and to verify DID configuration resources.
+A `Sphereon SSI-SDK` plugin to verify relationships between the controller of an origin and a DID conforming to the DIF [spec for well-known DID Configurations](https://identity.foundation/.well-known/resources/did-configuration/)   It is written in Typescript and can be compiled to any target JavaScript version.

 ## Available functions
 * registerSignatureValidation